 Not one to decorate?
 With the meal as the main event, Thanksgiving is one of the only holidays where you can get away with minimal embellishments.

 If you must decorate, take some fresh but dried fall leaves from your yard and place them around the table or under clear plates.
 Otherwise, your food, dishes and drinks will be decoration enough.
-Scatter some opened wine bottles around the table, and nobody will miss a thing.
-(Tip: After the wine is served, use a couple of the empty bottles as candlestick holders.)
+Scatter some opened wine bottles around the table and nobody will miss a thing.

 Keep Butterball on speed dial